Environmental Science Magnet Program

 What does the program require of parents?

-Families are expected to be partners in education at the Discovery STEM Academy and sign an agreement to:
+Parents are expected to be full partners in education in the Environmental Studies Magnet Program and to:

-- Sign and adhere to a parent/student/school magnet contract
+- Sign and adhere to the parent/student/school magnet contract.

-- Uphold the magnet's standards and expectations in student academics, behavior, attendance and work study skills
+- Uphold magnet standards and expectations in student academics, behavior, attendance and work study.